applied-knowledge-systems/the-pattern-automata/automata/README.md

 # TODO:

 - [ ] test wd (non normalised term) and nd - normalised term for aho-corasick
-- [ ] another approach is to select relevant dictionary based on role: Defined Role (Surgeon vs Rentgenolog vs Nurse), select relevant semantic layer from UMLS (based on Semantic Types: Sign or Symptom) and then select corresponding wd or nstr
+- [ ] another approach is to select relevant dictionary based on role: Defined Role (Surgeon vs Radiologist vs Nurse), select relevant semantic layer from UMLS (based on Semantic Types: Sign or Symptom) and then select corresponding wd or nstr

 Latest Automata available: